 From Washington to London, policymakers representing about 40% of the global economy are on edge as they assess the risks to growth and inflation from tariffs and disrupted trade flows.

-Fed officials have signaled they won't cut interest rates from current levels because of concerns that President Donald Trump's tariff policies will cause a return to high inflation after it has moved closer to its 2% target range.
+Fed officials have signaled they won't cut interest rates from current levels because of concerns that President Donald Trump's tariff policies will cause a return of high inflation after it has moved closer to its 2% target range.

 Recent economic data shows the job market remains strong and inflation remains low, giving the Fed more reason to wait.